gabeklein/expressive-mvc/README.md

 ### Control components with `async` functions:

-With no additional libraries, expressive makes it possible to implement things like queries quickly and simply.
+With no additional libraries, expressive makes it possible to do things like queries quickly and simply.
 Sometimes, less is more, and async functions are great for this.

 ```jsx
 class Greetings extends Model {